 Trained in planning and architecture, Ann Forsyth is a professor of urban planning at the Harvard Graduate School of Design.
 From 2007-2012 she was a professor of city and regional planning at Cornell.
-She taught previously at at the University of Minnesota, directing the Metropolitan Design Center (2002-2007), Harvard (1999-2002), and the University of Massachusetts (1993-1999) where she was co-director of a small community design center, the Urban Places Project.
-She has held short -term positions at Columbia, Macquarie, and Sydney Universities.
+She taught previously at the University of Minnesota, directing the Metropolitan Design Center (2002-2007), Harvard (1999-2002), and the University of Massachusetts (1993-1999) where she was co-director of a small community design center, the Urban Places Project.
+She has held short-term positions at Columbia, Macquarie, and Sydney Universities.

 Ann Forsyth’s biography and key interests are described on her faculty page at Harvard.
 Her research and publications are described elsewhere on this site.
-The Design for Health web site provides more information about individual projects.
+The Design for Health website provides more information about individual projects.

 Publications, Editorships, and Web Sites

 Forsyth has been review editor of the Journal of Planning Education and Research, a co-editor of Planning Theory journal, and a co-editor of Progressive Planning magazine.
 She is currently on the editorial boards of the Journal of the American Planning Association, Journal of Transportation and Society, Urban Design International, Journal of Transport and Land Use, Journal of Planning Education and Research, Journal of Urban Design, and Journal of Architectural and Planning Research.
-She has been involved with making several web sites.
-She has a Planetizen blog focused for advice for planning students and beginning planners.
+She has been involved with making several websites.
+She has a Planetizen blog focused on advice for planning students and beginning planners.

 For more information about these sites see the section on Other Media.